timarutun/timarutun/README.md

 - [**SleepMate**](https://github.com/timarutun/SleepTracker) – Your personal sleep tracker that helps you monitor and improve your sleep quality.
 - [**Nutriscope**](https://github.com/timarutun/ProductScanner) – A smart nutrition tracker that helps you stay on top of your health goals.

 ## 💼 Open to Work

-I'm currently looking for a **full-time/half-time iOS developer position**.
+I'm currently seeking a **full-time or part-time iOS developer position**.
 If you're hiring or know of any exciting opportunities, feel free to reach out.
-Let's build something amazing together!
+I'm passionate about building beautiful and functional apps — let's create something great together!

 ## 📫 How to Reach Me